If you want to sponsor your spouse or common-law partner from Nigeria, the first step is to make sure you and your one true love are eligible.

 To be eligible to sponsor your spouse, you need to be over the age of 18, a Canadian citizen or permanent resident, and be able to financially support you and your family.
 This includes your spouse and any dependent children you have.

 To get more specific, you can sponsor your spouse from outside Canada, but only if you are a Canadian citizen.
-Permanent residents must sponsor their spouses from inside Canada, even if their one true love is out of the country.
+Permanent residents must sponsor their spouses from inside Canada, even if their partner is out of the country.

 To meet the income requirement, you cannot be receiving social assistance for reasons other than a disability.
 However, if you’re receiving maternity, parental, or sickness benefits, you may still be eligible to sponsor.
 Other benefits such as employment insurance and federal training allowances are not eligible sources of income.